 The festive season is a great reminder to have balance in life and embrace these celebrations wholeheartedly.
 Enjoy festive food without guilt, knowing that you live a healthy and balanced lifestyle most of the time.
 If you can’t attend your regular four Zumba classes a week due to a jam-packed social calendar, that’s okay.
 Schedule in classes when you can.
 For example, if you’re usually an after-work gym-goer, try to squeeze in a morning session here and there, or even a lunch time class if time permits.

 2. Mix up your exercise

 If your routine has changed, change with it.
-If you’re lucky enough to be spending time by a beach, take advantage of your surroundings and go for a morning run along the sand, or practice some yoga.
+If you’re lucky enough to be spending time by a beach, take advantage of your surroundings and go for a morning run along the sand, or practice some yoga or join in some of our outdoor classes and bootcamps.
 Move your body in whichever way feels good for you on that day.
 A leisurely walk after dinner with friends never feels like a chore.
-Resistance bands are also a great hack to pack into your suitcase, ensuring an effective workout anywhere, anytime.
+Resistance bands are also a great hack to pack, ensuring an effective workout anywhere, anytime.

 3. Stay hydrated with H20

 People often underestimate the value of drinking water to our overall health.
 While a lot of things might be out of your control, you can always keep a water bottle with you.
 Especially with the weather heating up, aim to drink about two litres of water a day to stay hydrated.
 Add some cucumber slices and mint leaves for a refreshing infusion.

 4. Find a food balance